Andinet Asmamaw Enquobahrie

 AI-Native Solutions Architect | Engineering Multi-Agentic Systems & AI-Driven Transformation | Life Sciences, Healthcare & MedTech

-More than twenty years ago I started building computer vision algorithms to detect lung cancer in CT scans.
-That work pulled me deep into AI/ML engineering, medical imaging, and eventually into leading teams that ship production software in one of the hardest domains there is: healthcare, life sciences, and medtech.
+More than twenty years ago I built computer vision algorithms to detect lung cancer in CT scans.
+That early project sparked a career-long path, from image-guided surgery systems to cloud-native AI platforms to the agentic applications I build today, all in one of the hardest domains there is: healthcare, life sciences, and medtech.

 20+